jcponce/jcponce.github.io/revealjs/README.md

 - js
 - plugin

+So now I can update revealjs to the latest version. :)

 The extra folders for my Setup are:

 - mySetup: It contains JS and CSS files for personalised options, display of buttons and analytics.